samidarko/VideoTuna/configs/train/005_cogvideoxft/README.md

 this branch use pytorch lightning framework to reorganize cogvideo training and inference.

 ## environment
-please follow the requirenments at
+please follow the requirenments at `requrienemnt_cogVideo.txt`
 ## inference

 ```shell